QbitArtifacts/qbit-ng-packages/projects/qbit-kit-ng/README.md

-# @QbitArtifacts/QBitKit
+# @qbitartifacts/qbit-kit-ng

-This library holds a set of standard classes.
+This library holds a variety of components, services, directives, and other stuff used by @QbitArtifacts in most Angular 8+ projects.

 ## Getting Started